IntelligentRoboticsLab/ugv_ws/src/ugv_main/ugv_vision/README.md

 - *.launch.py

-At the University of Amsterdam we only have experience with the the UGV Rover which is equiped with a [LD19](https://www.waveshare.com/wiki/DTOF_LIDAR_LD19) lidar.
+At the University of Amsterdam we only have experience with the the UGV Rover which is equiped with both an [IMX335](https://www.waveshare.com/wiki/IMX335_5MP_USB_Camera_(B)) and an [OAK-D-Lite](https://www.waveshare.com/wiki/OAK-D-Lite) camera.

 # Tutorial